Does the establishment of the Guarantee System mean lower deposit guarantees?

 The Guarantee System manages now two separate funds.
 These funds have different purposes and the financial resources collected to individual funds can only be used for activities defined by law.

 Under the law, all financial institutions (banks, branches of banks from non-EU Member States, building societies, and credit cooperatives) that held insured deposits have to contribute to the Deposit Insurance Fund.
 Extraordinary contributions, loans from the financial market participants or from similar European institutions, or eventually from the state budget might supplement financial resources of the Deposit Insurance Fund in case of its insufficiency.
 Other forms of financial resources of the Fund are proceeds from bankruptcy, liquidation and insolvency proceedings of bankrupt banks, where the Guarantee System is a creditor.
-As of 31st December 2017, the Deposit Insurance Fund had financial reserves approx. CZK 30 billion.
+As of 31st December 2018, the Deposit Insurance Fund had financial reserves approx. almost CZK 32 billion.

 The Crisis Resolution Fund will be built-up through annual contributions from financial institutions.
 In case of need, it is possible to supplement insufficient resources through the collection of extraordinary contributions.
 The Fund also has the possibility to obtain additional financial resources on the financial market, or by loans from similar European institutions.
 If it is not possible to get financial resources through these means, the Guarantee System may apply for a subsidy or refundable financial assistance from the state budget.
 The minimum target level of this fund is set at 1% of the total amount of covered deposits.
 This level should be reached by mid-2024.